-Testicular self examination (TSE)
+Testicular Self-Examination (TSE)

 This is the easiest way to identify any potential testicular problems.
-It only takes a few minutes and is best performed regularly when taking a bath or shower when the scrotum will be warm and relaxed.
+It only takes a few minutes and is best performed monthly after taking a bath or shower when the scrotum will be warm and relaxed.

 - I. Check each testicle separately using one or both hands (Figure.
 I). - 2.
 Roll each testicle between the thumb and fingers to check that the surface is free of lumps or bumps.
 Do not squeeze! - 3.
 Men should get to know their balls; their size, texture, anatomy, magnificence.
 Identify the epididymis or sperm collecting tube, often mistaken for an abnormality that runs behind each testicle (Figure.
-2).
+2). - 4.
+Encourage a partner to have a go as they may be more likely to identify a problem in the future and get a man to do something about it.